 Gathering Raw Materials on the Field

 This use allows the user to gather materials over time.
 This is markedly less efficient than extracting from a node.
 The user can spend one day of downtime in gathering.
-This does not include paying lifestyle expenses.
+This does not include paying lifestyle expenses or upkeep (which must be paid normally).

 Proficiency Materials/day Materials/week